tharun8748/lostlink/README.md

 These relationships allow the application to discover connections between reports.

+For example:

-For example, a lost Samsung Galaxy S24 Ultra reported at Vijayawada Railway Station can be connected to a found Samsung smartphone reported at the same location with shared features such as:
+A lost Samsung Galaxy S24 Ultra reported at Vijayawada Railway Station can be connected to a found Samsung smartphone reported at the same location with shared features such as:

 - Samsung
 - Black